Twin Cities Men's Resource Directory

 Southside Men's Group • Fellowship and support for men who are interested in positive change within themselves, within their releationships, and within their communities.
 A men's support group that has met continuously for over 35 years as a spin-off of the original Earnie Larsen Group.
 Each Saturday from 8:30-10:00 AM at the Creekside Community Center, Bloomington, MN 55431.
 612-636-8600 www.southsidemensgroup.org

-Alcohol Awareness A drug and addiction information resource center about alcohol abuse. www.alcoholawareness.org/resources
+Alcohol Awareness • A drug and addiction information resource center about alcohol abuse. www.alcoholawareness.org/resources

-Alcoholics Anonymous • There are many all-men's groups in the Twin Cities.
+Alcoholics Anonymous • There are dozens of all-men's groups in the Twin Cities.
 Call Intergroup in Minneapolis 952-922-0880 or St. Paul 651-776-6566 for group info. www.aaminneapolis.org

 ACA (Adult Children Anonymous) • Adult members of dysfunctional family systems, Intergroup information at: P.O.
 Box 32905, Fridley 55432, 763-574-0903 www.adultchildrenmn.com, and